Encouraging All Efforts

-Approximations tend to involve the gross motor muscles, but will be missing a lot of the fine detail.
+Approximations tend to involve the gross motor muscles but will be missing a lot of the fine detail.
 For example, the sign for daddy is properly performed be tapping the thumb on the forehead.
 Your baby’s first approximations will usually look more like they are just flailing their arms up and down.
 The baby may also use both hands instead of just one hand.

 Timing of the initial signs is often delayed.
 The baby will often sign back as much as 60 seconds after you initiated signing.
-It takes a lot of effort for baby to control their arms and hands, and so you will often see a look of intense concentration as the baby thinks about signing, followed by a burst of hand movements.
+It takes a lot of effort for babies to control their arms and hands, so you will often see a look of intense concentration as the baby thinks about signing, followed by a burst of hand movements.

 These approximations and delays are perfectly normal.
 They are the way that all babies start to sign.
-With practice signing will become more precise and more prompt as their fine motor skills develop.
+With practice, signing will become more precise and more prompt as their fine motor skills develop.
 You encourage your baby to improve their signing by recognizing and rewarding their approximations.

-3. Three Stages of Signing
+3. Stages of Signing